BackReturn Home

 cd .. takes us up a folder within the same address

-If you ever want to get back to the home directory, type in cd followed by a space, then a tilde ~, and press ENTER.
+If we ever want to get back to the home directory, type in cd followed by a space, and then a tilde ~.
+Press ENTER.

 If we list the contents of root, we will see a bunch of folders related to the functioning of the Operating System.
 While not all Distros use the same scheme, the folders here usually follow a particular pattern called the "Filesystem Hierarchy Standard" (or FHS for short).
 To give a general summary of the folders that you will probably see here and what they contain: